SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 ### event.reason

-For windows events, we can map `action.properties.SubStatus` with `event.reason` as follow:
+For Windows events, we can map `action.properties.SubStatus` with `event.reason` as follow:

 | action.properties.SubStatus | event.reason                             |
 | --------------------------- | ---------------------------------------- |